 All three conditions are caused by mutations in the same gene, NLRP3, located on chromosome 1 (1q44).
 Approximately 100 different mutations, mostly missense mutations in exon 3 of this gene, have been identified in patients with cryopyrin-associated periodic syndromes.
 Rarely missense mutations have been identified in exons 4 and 6.
 Certain mutations result in a specific clinical syndrome eg Y570C, Y570F, F309S, F523L are only reported in severe NOMID/CINCA.
 Other mutations (eg R260W, V198M, V262G, D303N), have been identified in more than one clinical picture, even within the one family.
 This would suggest there may be additional influences, either genetic or environmental, that affect the clinical presentation.
 Asymptomatic carriers, mostly in affected families, have also been detected.

 The NLRP3 gene is expressed particularly in white blood cells (especially neutrophils) and chondrocytes (cartilage cells).
 It codes for cryopyrin, a protein involved in the formation of inflammasomes.
 Inflammasomes are protein complexes found inside cells.
 They are important in the innate immune system.
-Disease-linked changes in cryopyrin result in the loss of a regulatory step allowing increased caspase-1 activation and hence increased activation of interleukin 1beta.
-Activated interleukin-1beta is a powerful stimulator of the inflammatory cascade.
+Disease-linked changes in cryopyrin result in the loss of a regulatory step allowing increased caspase-1 activation and hence increased activation of interleukin (IL)-1.
+Activated IL-1β is a powerful stimulator of the inflammatory cascade.
 Expression of the NLRP3 gene in chondrocytes may be relevant for the joint pain/swelling in FCAS and MWS and the bony overgrowth in NOMID/CINCA.
-The latter does not appear to respond to interleukin-1 receptor blockade.
+The latter does not appear to respond to IL-1 receptor blockade.
 Expression in chondrocytes may also be involved in the development of sensorineural deafness in MWS and NOMID/CINCA.